-Forage production was not significantly different (P>0.05) between the early intensive and the season-long grazing treatments in 2011, 2012, 2013 or 2014, and production on the patch burn treatment prior to burning was not different from the other treatments in 2014 (Table 2).
-At the time the cattle were taken off the early intensive treatment, they had utilized 29 to 59 percent of the forage produced so far in the season, but only 15 to 33 percent of the forage produced during the entire growing season.
+Forage production was not significantly different (P>0.05) between the early intensive and the season-long grazing treatments in 2011, 2012, 2013, 2014 or 2015, and production on the patch burn treatment was not different from the other treatments in 2014 or 2015 (Table 2).
+At the time the cattle were taken off the early intensive treatment, they had utilized 29 to 59 percent of the forage produced so far in the season, but only 13 to 33 percent of the forage produced during the entire growing season.

 At the time the cattle were taken off the season-long treatment, they had utilized 45 to 63 percent of the forage produced during the growing season.
-End-of-season utilization on the patch burn pastures averaged 36 percent in 2014 (Table 2).
-The differences in total utilization were significantly different between the early intensive and season-long treatments each year, but utilization on the patch burn treatment prior to burning was not different from either of the other treatments in 2014 ($P \le 0.05$).
+End-of-season utilization on the patch burn pastures averaged 36 percent in 2014 and 46 percent in 2015 (Table 2).
+Total forage utilization was significantly different between the early intensive and season-long treatments each year.
+Utilization on the patch burn treatment prior to burning in 2014 was not different from either of the other treatments, but in 2015, utilization was greater on the patch burn than on the early intensive treatment ($P \le 0.05$).

-Foliar Cover
+Foliar Cover and Frequency of Occurrence

-Figure 1 shows the relative foliar cover on the early intensive, patch burn and season-long treatments in 2014.
-This is baseline data for this study, and we will be watching for changes in these classes of cover as well as the other individual plant species on the sites as the study continues.
+Plant foliar cover and frequency of occurrence in 50- by 50cm frames were sampled between June 4 and June 9 in 2015.
+Figure 1 shows the relative foliar cover on the early intensive, patch burn and season-long treatments in 2015.
+For the most part, differences among treatments reflect differences that existed prior to 2014.
+We will be watching for changes in these classes of cover as well as the other individual plant species on the sites as the study continues.

-It may be noted that Kentucky bluegrass cover is less and litter cover is greater on the early intensive treatment than on the season-long treatment.
-This is supported by previous work comparing these treatments (Patton et al. 2014), but many of the differences in cover may have been present before the treatments were established, so we will look for changes in species cover through time when comparing the treatments.
+Kentucky bluegrass cover is less and litter cover is greater on the early intensive treatment than on the season-long treatment.
+This is supported by previous work comparing these treatments (Patton et al. 2014), but as many of the differences in cover may have been present before the treatments were established, we will look for changes in species cover through time when comparing the treatments.